Radio-Activity: Release and promotion

-In September 1975, the band toured the UK, playing 17 shows in England.
+In September 1975, the band toured the UK, playing 17 shows.
 By 1975, Hütter and Schneider's previous publishing deals with Capriccio Music and Star Musik Studio of Hamburg had expired.
 The compositions on Radio-Activity were published by their own newly set up Kling Klang Verlag music publishing company, giving them greater financial control over the use of songwriting output.
-Also, the album was the first to bear the fruit of Kling Klang as an established vanity label under the group's new licensing deal with EMI.
-Radio-Activity was released in October 1975.
+The album was also the first to bear the fruit of Kling Klang as an established vanity label under the group's new licensing deal with EMI.
+Radio-Activity was released in November 1975.
 For their promotion, their record company sent them to a "real Atomkraftwerk" to take promotional photos.
 In these photos, the group was dressed in white protective suits and anti-radiation boots on their shoes.
 The album reached No.59 on the Canadian charts in February 1976.
-The title track "Radioactivity" was released as a single in May 1976 and became a hit in France, selling 500,000 copies, and Belgium in the charts.
+The title track "Radioactivity" was released as a single in May 1976 and became a #3 hit in France, selling 500,000 copies, and also charted in Belgium.